-The DMG SBP Request field within the DMG SBP Parameters within a MLME-DMG-SBP.request primitive shall be set to 1.
-The DMG SBP Request field within the DMG SBP Parameters within a MLME-DMGSBP.response primitive shall be set to 0.
+The DMG SBP Request field within the DMG SBP Parameters element within a DMG SBP Request frame shall be set to 1.
+The DMG SBP Request field within the DMG SBP Parameters element within a DMG SBP Response frame shall be set to 0.

-The SBP responder shall issue an MLME-DMG-SBP.response primitive with StatusCode parameter set to REQUEST_DECLINED if the DMG Mandatory Number of Responders field within the DMG SBP Parameters of the corresponding MLME-DMG-SBP.indication primitive is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the DMG Number of Sensing Responders field within the DMG SBP Parameters.
-If the DMG Mandatory Number of Responders field within the DMG SBP Parameters is set to 0, the SBP responder should issue an MLME-DMG-SBP.response primitive with StatusCode parameter set to SUCCESS even if the requested number of sensing responders indicated in the DMG Number of Sensing Responders within the DMG SBP Parameters cannot be satisfied.
+The SBP responder shall send a DMG SBP Response frame with the Status Code field set to REQUEST_DECLINED if the DMG Mandatory Number of Responders field within the DMG SBP Parameters element within the corresponding DMG SBP Request frame is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the DMG Number of Sensing Responders field within the DMG SBP Parameters element.
+If the DMG Mandatory Number of Responders field within the DMG SBP Parameters element is set to 0, the SBP responder should send a DMG SBP Response frame with the Status Code field set to SUCCESS even if the requested number of sensing responders indicated in the DMG Number of Sensing Responders within the DMG SBP Parameters element cannot be satisfied.

-If the Sensing Responder field within the DMG SBP Parameters of the corresponding MLME-DMGSBP.indication primitive is set to 0, the SBP responder shall not use a DMG sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSESSION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address to satisfy the DMG SBP request.
-Otherwise, if the Sensing Responder field is set to 1, the SBP responder shall use a DMG sensing procedure initiated with the issue of a MLME-DMG-SENSMSMTSESSION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address to satisfy the DMG SBP request.
+If the Sensing Responder field within the DMG SBP Parameters element of the corresponding DMG SBP Request frame is set to 0, the SBP responder shall not use a DMG sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSESSION.request primitive that resulted in the transmission of a DMG Sensing Measurement Request frame to the SBP initiator to satisfy the DMG SBP request.
+Otherwise, if the Sensing Responder field is set to 1, the SBP responder shall use a DMG sensing procedure initiated with the issue of a MLME-DMG-SENSMSMTSESSION.request primitive that resulted in the transmission of a DMG Sensing Measurement Request frame to the SBP initiator to satisfy the DMG SBP request.

-If the DMG Preferred Responder List field within the DMG SBP Parameters of the corresponding MLMEDMG-SBP.indication primitive is set to 0, the SBP responder may include any DMG STA in the DMG sensing procedure used to satisfy the DMG SBP request that allows for measurements to be obtained with the operational parameters specified in the MLME-DMG-SBP.request primitive.
+If the DMG Preferred Responder List field within the DMG SBP Parameters element of the corresponding DMG SBP Request frame is set to 0, the SBP responder may include any DMG STA in the DMG sensing procedure used to satisfy the DMG SBP request that allows for measurements to be obtained with the operational parameters specified in the DMG SBP Request frame.

-If the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters of the MLME-DMG-SBP.indication primitive are both set to 1, the PeerSTAAddress parameter within the MLME-DMG-SENSMSMTSESSION.request primitive of a DMG sensing procedure used by the SBP responder shall be equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-DMG-SBP.request primitive.
+If the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters element of the DMG SBP Request frame are both set to 1, the intended sensing responder of the DMG sensing procedure used by the SBP responder shall be equal to one of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding DMG SBP Request frame.

-If the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters of the MLME-DMG-SBP.indication primitive are set to 1 and 0, respectively, the SBP responder may use a DMG sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSESSION.request primitive with PeerSTAAddress parameter not equal to any of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding MLME-DMG-SBP.request primitive if a DMG sensing procedure cannot be established with one or more STAs with MAC addresses listed in the Sensing Responder Addresses field.
+If the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters element of the DMG SBP Request frame are set to 1 and 0, respectively, the SBP responder may use a DMG sensing procedure initiated with the issue of an MLME-DMG-SENSMSMTSESSION.request primitive that resulted in the transmission of a DMG Sensing Measurement Request frame to a sensing responder with MAC address not equal to any of the MAC addresses listed in the Sensing Responder Addresses field within the corresponding DMG SBP Request frame if a DMG sensing procedure cannot be established with one or more STAs with MAC addresses listed in the Sensing Responder Addresses field.

-If the DMG Preferred Responder List field within the DMG SBP Parameters of the MLME-DMGSBP.request primitive is set to 1, the DMG Number of Preferred Responders field shall be equal to the number of MAC addresses included in the Sensing Responder Addresses field.
+If the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Request frame is set to 1, the DMG Number of Preferred Responders field shall be equal to the number of MAC addresses included in the Sensing Responder Addresses field.